Anthropogenic biome: Rangelands

-Forests
+Cultured lands

-Forested anthromes are dominated by tree cover, and they have high precipitation and minimal human populations, where the population density is usually less than 3 persons/km².
-Most populated forests act as carbon sinks because of the lack of human activity.
-Without harmful emissions being released in the forests due to human activity, the vegetation is able to utilize carbon dioxide in the atmosphere, and act as a sink.
-Remote forests are a little different than populated forests because the majority of the vegetation in these forests have been clear-cut for human consumption.
-Forests are generally cleared to sustain substantial populations of domestic livestock, and to utilize the lumber.
+Cultured anthromes are landscapes shaped by low levels of intensive land use and substantial to very low density populations.
+The Cultured anthrome classification was introduced in 2021 to replace analogous classifications, "Seminatural" (2010 classification) and "Forested" (original 2008 classification).
+Cultured woodland anthromes are woodland biomes shaped by land use and human inhabitation, and their population densities are usually less than 3 persons/km2.
+Many cultured woodlands are secondary forests that act as carbon sinks as a result of ongoing regrowth of woody vegetation.
+Some cultured woodlands are partially cleared for agriculture, including domestic livestock, and to utilize timber.
+Cultured dryland anthromes are dryland biomes shaped by land use and human inhabitation.

 Indoor

 Very few biologists have studied the evolutionary processes at work in indoor environments.
 Estimates of the extent of residential and commercial buildings range between 1.3% and 6% of global ice-free land area.
-This area is just as extensive as other small biomes such as flooded grass-lands and tropical coniferous forests.
-The indoor biome is rapidly expanding, while forest anthromes are shrinking.
+This area is as extensive as other small biomes such as flooded grass-lands and tropical coniferous forests.
+The indoor biome is rapidly expanding.
 The indoor biome of Manhattan is almost three times as large, in terms of its floor space, as is the geographical area of the island itself, due to the buildings rising up instead of spreading out.
 Thousands of species live in the indoor biome, many of them preferentially or even obligatorily.
 The only action that humans take to alter the evolution of the indoor biome is with cleaning practices.
 The field of indoor biomes will continue to change as long as our culture will change.